Rey (Star Wars): The Rise of Skywalker

 The Rise of Skywalker (2019) is set one year after the events of The Last Jedi.
 Rey is continuing her Jedi training at the Resistance base under the tutelage of Leia.
 The Resistance discovers that Emperor Palpatine has been resurrected and is manipulating events from the Sith world Exegol.
 His followers—known as the Sith Eternal—have constructed a massive armada of Sith Star Destroyers called the Final Order.
 Rey and her companions search for a Sith wayfinder, which can lead them to Exegol.
 They locate a clue to the location of the wayfinder with the help of Lando Calrissian.
 Meanwhile, Rey continues communicating with Ren.
 Through this correspondence, Ren learns where Rey is and pursues her.
 She confronts him, inadvertently causing Chewbacca to be taken aboard a First Order transport.
 Attempting to save the Wookiee, Rey accidentally destroys the transport with Force lightning, seemingly killing him.
 She is stricken, and reveals to Finn that she has seen visions of herself sitting on the Sith throne.

 Rey and the others travel to Kijimi and meet with the droid-smith Babu Frik, who extracts the location of the wayfinder from C-3PO's memory.
 Rey senses Chewbacca is alive and aboard a First Order Star Destroyer, and the group mounts a rescue mission.
 Rey enters Ren's quarters on the ship, and has visions of her parents being killed.
-Ren informs her that she is Palpatine's granddaughter, and that her parents lived in anonymity to protect her.
-Palpatine's assassin Ochi murdered her mother and father, but never found Rey.
-Ren also reveals that the connection he shares with Rey is a dyad in the Force.
+Ren informs her that she is Palpatine's granddaughter, and that her parents Dathan and Miramir lived in anonymity to protect her.
+Palpatine's assassin Ochi murdered her mother and father, but never found Rey, due to him going to Pasaana after tricked by Miramir when he saw some Aki-Aki beads that she got from Unkar Plutt's shop on Jakku.
+(Note: As depicted in Shadow of the Sith) Ren also reveals that the connection he shares with Rey is a dyad in the Force.
 Ren urges her to join him so they can overthrow Palpatine and rule together.
 Rey refuses and leaves for Kef Bir, where she obtains the wayfinder.
 Ren arrives, destroys the wayfinder, and duels with Rey.
 Leia calls to Ren through the Force, and Rey impales him while he is distracted.
 Rey then uses the Force to heal Ren and confesses that she wanted to take his hand earlier, but the hand of Ben Solo, not Kylo Ren.
 Rey leaves Ren and departs aboard his ship.
 Disturbed by her Sith lineage, she travels to Ahch-To, intending to live in exile.
 However, Luke appears as a Force spirit and encourages her to face Palpatine.
 He gives her Leia's lightsaber and his X-wing, and she departs for Exegol using the wayfinder from Ren's ship.